Notebooks-Now/submission-instructions/authoring.md

 ## Next Steps

-Now that you are able to add your content to the repository via your text editor or Jupyter Lab, it's time to think about your setting up and codifying a local execution environment.
-[We'll cover that in the next step](environment) as this not only helps you work more reliably while you are authoring, but is essential in creating a fully reproducible execution environment that will work on any computer.
+Now that you are able to add your content to the repository via your text editor or Jupyter Lab, it's time to think about setting up and codifying a local execution environment.
+[We'll cover that in the next step](environment), as this not only helps you work more reliably while you are authoring, but is essential in creating a fully reproducible execution environment that will work on any computer.